 I used to use fresh ginger, sliced into match-sized strips, laid out on foil, rolled up, and frozen, to be used as needed.
-(If I didn’t do this, the chunk of ginger would often get too dried and/or moldy, sitting out…) I don’t seem to have much time these days, and have resorted to using this organic ginger extract for flavoring instead.
-It is VERY convenient!
+(If I didn’t do this, the chunk of ginger would often get too dried and/or moldy, sitting out…) Now I add “Ginger Bug” to all my kombucha–it’s so good, and makes it extra fizzy!

-Techie talk: Like the jar of kombucha, enzymes in the yeasts in the bottled kombucha will use the minerals from the tea to break down the sugar into glucose and fructose.
+Techie talk: The enzymes and yeasts in the kombucha will use the minerals from the tea to break down the sugar into glucose and fructose.
 So, after a week or so, the sugar’s still there, but in an easier-to-digest form.
 But it’s still pretty sweet!
-Give it another week or two- beneficial acids will start forming as the yeasts start eating the sugars up.
-There will still be some sweetness, for up to 30 days or so.
+Usually, after another week or two, beneficial acids will start forming as the yeasts start eating the sugars up.
+But there will still be some sweetness, for up to 30 days or so.

 All this to give just a few time-saving pointers:

 You can brew your tea right in a sturdy, preheated glass canning jar